rui314/mold/docs/mold.md

 Typically, an ELF module that exports a symbol also imports the same symbol.
-Such a symbol is usually resolved to itself, but that's not the case if a module that appears before in the symbol search list provides another definition of the same symbol.
+Such a symbol is usually resolved to itself, but that's not the case if a module that appears before it in the symbol search list provides another definition of the same symbol.

-Let me take `malloc` as an example.
+Let's take `malloc` as an example.
 Assume that you define your version of `malloc` in your main executable file.
-Then, all `malloc` calls from any module are resolved to your function instead of that in libc, because the executable is always at the beginning of the dynamic symbol search list.
+Then, all `malloc` calls from any module are resolved to your function instead of the one in libc, because the executable is always at the beginning of the dynamic symbol search list.
 Note that even `malloc` calls within libc are resolved to your definition since libc exports and imports `malloc`.
 Therefore, by defining `malloc` yourself,